Provider Setup Guide

 Click the project dropdown at the top left and either select an existing project or click New Project.
 Give it a name that identifies your game.

-- Choose External as the user type.
+- On the Audience page, choose External as the user type.

 https://sso.oathwall.com/auth/callbackCopy your credentials